mosterho/GeoLocate/README.md

 The geolocate_CLI_V2.php program is much more concise and uses less code than geolocate_CLI.php.
 This shows the benefits of simply instantiating the class and then calling the comprehensive function to determine if the IP address is whitelisted.
 The class's response variable is still available if needed.

-## How to call the program from another PHP programs
+## How to call the Geolocate program from another PHP program
+### Calling the comprehensive function
 The code to call this module from another PHP module would be similar to the CLI program or the following code.
+Note the lines of code that are commented-out; these can be used to customize how your program can react to an IP that is whitelisted or not.

 try{
 	include '/var/www/Geolocate/geolocate_API.php';